 2. What is the procedure after I graduate ?

 Usually, after you graduate and if you are interested to practice in your own country you will require to register yourself with the medical or health care body of your own country.
-In India this is the Medical Council of India MCI and in Bangladesh the BMDC and in Pakistan the PMDC.
+In India this was the Medical Council of India MCI now NMC and in Bangladesh the BMDC and in Pakistan the PMDC.
 Before you register you will probably be required to take an exam as a foreign graduate which is different in each country.
-The Foreign Medical Graduates Exam is conducted by the National Board of examinations in India .Our Institute MCI GURUKUL DELHI will help you to prepare for this exams from 1st year itself. .
-In the United States it is the USMLE divided into 3 parts.
+The Foreign Medical Graduates Exam is conducted by the National Board of examinations in India .Our Institute MCI GURUKUL DELHI will help you to prepare for this exams from 1st year itself. , from 2003 all mbbs graduates from India or foreign need to pass NEXT exam In the United States it is the USMLE divided into 3 parts.
 For details about the pattern of examinations and the questions .You can ask your query on our helpline numbers